iga-chidori/ip2/Biography/Haisu_Chen_21054475.md

 ---

 ### 7. Which of the uses presented in Q.6 are _ethical_?

-#### 350 words; 35 points; Which of the uses presented in Q.6 are ethical?
-Justify the ethics of these analyses with reference to examples drawn from both your earlier answers and to the literature.
-35 points

 As for the modelling of occupancy rate and income, it could be largely considered as ethical.
 As illustrated above, the collected data from Airbnb’s site were publicly transparent, which can be accessed by anyone.
 Although it may be argued that web mining raises privacy issues as customers are analyzed unknowingly [13].
 The mentioned analysis associated with reviews that only focuses on scores and number should be anonymous, which should avoid the issues of personal privacy.
 In IA’s disclaimers, it was stated that location information of each listing was anonymized by Airbnb, which involved positioning deviation in certain scale [5].
 Thus, there should be no ethic issues in the aspect of personal privacy.
 However, as the study [14] pointed out, in consideration of the underlaying bias and structural omission of data when collecting data, there still remains potential ethical issues of outcome responsibility and concerns of justice if insisted utilizing the dataset that was not fully validated as reliable.

 The outcome of such analysis mainly focuses on the short-term rental in the scale of the whole city instead of the locality.
 Nevertheless, overemphasis of trends in gentrification and of geographic patterns of condition X in the scale of global might produce ethical oversights, especially when no comprehensive understanding and explanation attached [15].